natancox/stardog-docs/src/docs/admin.html.md

      * the value of `load.parser.count` + `load.processor.count` should neither exceed `20` nor be equal to or greater than the number of available cores
      * the two values should be roughly equal
      * the values don't have much effect unless or until you're loading billions of triples
+11. `password.length.min`: Sets the password policy for the minimum length of user passwords, the value can't be lower than 1 or greater than `password.length.max`.
+    Default: `4`.
+12. `password.length.max`: Sets the password policy for the maximum length of user passwords, the value can't be greater than 20 or lower than 1.
+Default: `20`.
+13. `password.regex`: Sets the password policy of accepted chars in user passwords, via a Java regular expression.
+Default: `[\\w@#$%]+`

 ### Starting & Stopping the Server